 Let’s learn from the lustrous sheen of our wedding rings:

-Marriage is a forge in which the dross burns away.
+Marriage is a forge in which the dross burns away from your soul.

-As shiny as we look going into this, we’re as full of impurities as that aluminum was.
+As shiny as we look going into marriage, we’re as full of impurities as that aluminum was.

 You can’t see it on the outside.
 It’s a built-in part of our hearts in this fallen world, so much so that we might never know it was there.